dbosak01/fmtr/README.md

 The lookup vector should contain names associated with the elements in the formatting list.
 The lookup vector should also contain the same number of items as the data vector.
-For each item in the data vector, the `fapply` function will look up the approprate format from the formatting list, and apply that format to the corresponding data value.
+For each item in the data vector, the **fmtr** will look up the approprate format from the formatting list, and apply that format to the corresponding data value.